 From Ratcliffe’s perspective, the “netting gave us more floor space upstairs while letting light filter down into the first floor bedroom.”
 For Stella, it’s simply the ultimate chill out zone, and a far cry from a closet.

-Read how design studio Boychuk Fuller turned their attic into a treehouse for grown-ups in the second chapter of our Closet Space series.
+Read how design studio Boychuk Fuller turned their attic into a treehouse for grown-ups in the second chapter of our Closet Space series, and how an architect dad DIYed a garden shed into a home office in our conclusion.